ribblockm/simplebank/README.md

 # bank_backend
-A simple but *consistent* backend for a back, written in Clojure
+A simple but *consistent* backend for a back, written in Go

 In this application, we will create a back in which we:
 - create and manage accounts